Steps to Hiring your First Employee in Arizona

 Step 1 – Register as an Employer

-Employers will need to first get an Employer Identification Number (EIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Account Number from the Arizona Department of Revenue and Unemployment Insurance Tax Account Number from the Arizona Department of Employment Security.
+Employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS) in addition to the Withholding Account Number from the Arizona Department of Revenue and Unemployment Insurance Tax Account Number from the Arizona Department of Employment Security.

 Step 2 – Employee Eligibility Verification